 Sheffield University

-Candidates will typically have a traditional/panel interview lasting around 15/20 mins.
-These will be online for 2022 entry, held between February and March.
+Candidates will typically have a traditional/panel interview lasting around 15 minutes.
+These are usually held between February – March.

 Sheffield University mentions criteria including: